 This step is crucial, because according to leading media intelligence company Cision (@Cision), 60% of B2B purchasing decisions are based on self-education, and made before there is ever any contact with a sales person.
 Publicizing your knowledge to your industry makes you a part of that education process, and that makes you more likely to be the catalyst for a buying decision.

-Not Easy, But Infinitely Worthwhile
+Becoming an Influencer is Not Easy, But Infinitely Worthwhile

 The truth is that while there are actionable steps that can be taken to become an industry influencer in your niche, it’s not easy.
 If it was, everyone would be doing it, and that would negate any competitive edge you might have gained from putting in the effort.